jprichardson/electron-window/README.md

 Instance method that shows the url.
 When the url is finished loading, the callback is returned.
 If the optional `argsForRenderer` is set then `__args__` will be a global object for the page in the renderer process.
 This is a convenient way to pass arguments from the main process to the renderer process.
+`argsForRenderer` could also contains boolean `show`.
+If set to `false`, the window is not showed on loading.
+Defaults to `true`.
+This argument is removed from `argsForRenderer` object before being passed to renderer process.

 #### unref()